In this guide to eating out with food allergies, chefs share their best tips to help you have a safe meal and an enjoyable experience.

 - A little gratitutde goes a long way!

-If you can't communicate to the chef before you get to the restaurant, be sure to let your server know as soon as you are seated and are given menus.
+If you can’t communicate to the chef before you get to the restaurant, be sure to let your server know as soon as you are seated.
 This way, the server can communicate with the chef and other back of the house staff and you can begin working together to determine what you can eat.

 If you don’t get the feeling that the server is taking your allergies seriously or doesn’t understand the importance of what you are saying, ask to speak with the chef.
 If you get the same feeling from the chef, you might be better off going elsewhere.